yokharian/locowebflow/README.md

 On top of that, it defines some additional CSS rules to enable mobile responsiveness across the whole site (in some cases, looking even better than Notion's defaults - it wasn't exactly thought for mobile).

-### But Notion already had an html export function?
+### But Notion already had a html export function?

 It does, but I wasn't really happy with the styling - the pages looked a bit uglier than what they look like on a live Notion page.
 Plus, it doesn't support all the cool customization features outlined above!